 Hook your drop light (trouble light) safely away from splashing water, and don’t hold it while you work with the hair dryer.

-If your light does get wet, the glass will break, causing the light to burn-out.
+If your light does get wet, the glass will break unless you are using a coated rough service bulb, causing the light to burn-out.
 For that reason alone it is a good thing to have a backup flashlight where you can find it in the dark.

 Once you have your heat source safely plugged in, you're ready to begin.
 If it's obvious where the wind has been blowing on the pipe, start to heat that section of pipe first.